mjendrusch/nimna/README.md

   * Folding:
     * Partition function folding for one or more molecules.
     * Minimum free energy folding for one or more molecules.
+    * Centroid structure folding for one or more molecules.
   * Constraints:
     * Hard constraints are fully supported.
+    * Soft constraints are fully supported.
+    * Structured ligand binding constraints are fully supported.
   * Model Details:
     * Updating of model details associated with a molecule.
     * Generating MFE and PF parameters from model details.